 This is intended as a living document, and I update it when needed.

 (acknowledgment: some content in this part was inspired by Drs.
 Jessica Gall Myrick, Mor Naaman, Sarita Yardi Schoenebeck, Eric Gilbert.
-I encourage you to take a look at this very comprehensive Ph.D.
-Syllabus from Dr. Eric Gilbert.
+I encourage you to take a look at these very comprehensive Ph.D.
+Syllabus from Dr. Eric Gilbert and Ph.D Syllabus from Dr. Mor Naaman.
 I also encourage you to take a look at this very thoughtful paragraph on checking/recognizing potential gender biases written by Dr. Jessica Myrick.)

 If you would like to invite me to serve on your PhD dissertation committee, please include the following information in your initial email.
 Providing these details upfront will help me assess the alignment between your research and my expertise, and determine whether I can be of meaningful support to your work.